learn-co-curriculum/dsc-parallel-and-distributed-computing-with-mapreduce/README.md

 MapReduce is a programming paradigm that enables the ability to scale across hundreds or thousands of servers for big data analytics.
 The underlying concept can be somewhat difficult to grasp, because this paradigm differs from the traditional programming practices.
 This lesson aims to present a simple yet intuitive account of MapReduce that we shall put into practice in upcoming labs.

 *In a nutshell, the term "MapReduce" refers to two distinct tasks.
-The first is the __Map__ job, which takes one set of data and transforms it into another set of data.
-In the map job, individual elements are broken down into tuples of __(key/value pairs)__.
-The __Reduce__ job then takes the output from the map as an input and combines those data tuples into a smaller set of tuples based off of decisions made by the programmer.*
+The first is the __Map__ job, which takes one set of data and transforms it into another set of data, where individual elements are broken down into tuples __(key/value pairs)__, while the __Reduce__ job takes the output from a map as input and combines those data tuples into a smaller set of tuples.*

 Let's see this with help of some simple examples in this lesson.